ericbrooke/setup_ruby_rails/README.md

 ```

 ### B - Setup Homebrew for mutiple user account use in Mac OS X
+This tricky and you may need to apply this rule in a number of places, particularly if you are adding to your user after the fact.

 set umaskfor each user first. (.basrc or .profile or .bash_profile)
 ```